SAP-archive/teched2020-DAT163/exercises/ex0/README.md

           <br>       type 'city' and press the Enter key
          <br>        type 'state' and press the Enter key
         <br>         type 'zip code' and press the Enter key
+        <br> Notice you can have a word or words (phrase) entered for Keywords
 <br>![](/exercises/ex0/images/Glossary_AddressKeywords_00_70.png)

 63. For Synonyms type 'addr' and press the Enter key